2012 Infiniti M Hybrid Interior

-There are a few things the press has noticed, however.
-The interior is super quiet when the M is running on electric power alone, but the M Hybrid also has slightly less cargo space than the gas-only Infiniti M. This is common among hybrid versions of gas cars, since hybrid batteries usually end up in the vehicle’s trunk.
+Reviewers report that the 2012 Infiniti M Hybrid's interior is super quiet when the M is running on electric power alone, but the M Hybrid also has slightly less cargo space than the gas-only Infiniti M. This is common among hybrid versions of gas cars, since hybrid batteries usually end up in the vehicle’s trunk

 - "While cruising slowly, the hybrid system, with the gas engine on and the electric motor off, operates in near silence, the only in-cabin noise coming from the air conditioner.” -- Motor Trend